datalad/datalad.org/content/pages/get_datalad.rst

 :save_as: get_datalad.html
 :url: /get_datalad.html

-Binaries are provided for for Debian and Ubuntu (see below).
+Binaries are provided for Debian and Ubuntu (see below).
 For all other systems, DataLad can easily be installed via pip_.
 To automatically install DataLad and its software dependencies type ::